reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 # (Optional) Create a Dataflow (Gen2) in Microsoft Fabric

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
-They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.
+They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store or to define a dataset for a Power BI report.

 This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
 This lab takes **approximately 30 minutes** to complete.